 Honey to taste (Saveur said 1 tablespoon, I used about 2 tablespoons)

 Bring a large pot of generously salted water to boil.
 Add the beans and let cook 3 - 4 minutes.
-Drain and plunge into the ice water bath to stop the cooking.
-Drain again.
+Drain the beans through a colander and plunge the colander into the ice water bath to stop the beans from further cooking.
+Lift the colander out of the water bath and drain the beans again.

-In a large skillet, heat the olive oil til shimmery on MEDIUM.
-Add the beans, radishes and garlic and cook til just soft.
+In a large skillet, heat the olive oil until shimmery on MEDIUM.
+Add the beans, radishes and garlic and cook until just soft.
 Remove from heat.
-Season to taste with salt and pepper and honey.
+Season to taste with salt, pepper and honey.

 Today, I discover your nice blog.
 I add it to my links, to learn about new ways for cooking vegetables.
 I notice you write plenty of other blogs.
 What a work !
 See you.